datacarpentry/archive-datacarpentry/cheatsheets/shell.md

 	$ head  *file*        		# first 10 lines of a file
 	$ tail  *file*        		# last 10 lines of a file

-Getting subset of columns (in this case, 3rd column of a file called inputfile.csv):
+Getting a subset of columns (in this case, 3rd column of a file called inputfile.csv):

 	$ cut -f 3 -d , inputfile.csv